mem48/geocompr/main.md

 # Introduction {#intro}

 This book is about harnessing the power of modern computers to *do things* with geographic data.
-It teaches a range of spatial skills, including: reading, writing and manipulating geographic data; making static and interactive maps; and modeling geographic phenomena.
+It teaches a range of spatial skills, including: reading, writing and manipulating geographic data; making static and interactive maps; applying geocomputation to solve real-world problems; and modeling geographic phenomena.
-By demonstrating how various spatial operations can be linked, in the reproducible 'code chunks' that intersperse the prose, the book also shows how these skills support a transparent and thus scientific workflow.
+By demonstrating how various spatial operations can be linked, in reproducible 'code chunks' that intersperse the prose, the book also teaches a transparent and thus scientific workflow.
-Learning how to use the wealth of geospatial 'tools' this computational approach enables can be exciting and liberating.
+Learning how to use the wealth of geospatial tools available from the R command line can be exciting but creating *new ones* can be truly liberating, by removing constraints on your creativity imposed by software.
-However, it is even more liberating to create new tools.
-By the end of the book you should be able to create new tools in the form of shareable R functions.
+By the end of the book you should be able to create new tools for geocomputation in the form of shareable R scripts and functions.

 Over the last few decades free and open source software for geospatial data ('FOSS4G') has progressed at an astonishing rate (see [foss4g.org](http://foss4g.org/)).
-FOSS4G means that geospatial analysis no longer needs to be the preserve of those who can afford expensive programs because anyone can now download high performance spatial libraries on their computer.
+Thanks to FOSS4G and the wider open source movement geospatial analysis is no longer the preserve of those with expensive hardware and software: anyone can now download high performance spatial libraries on their computer.
 However, despite the growth of geospatial software that is *open source*, much of it is still not easy to script.
 Open source Geographic Information Systems (GIS) such as QGIS (see [qgis.org](http://qgis.org/en/site/)) have greatly reduced the 'barrier to entry' have an emphasis on the Graphical User Interface (GUI) rather than the Command-Line Interface (CLI).
 This GUI-centred approach can discourage reproducibility.
 This book focusses exclusively on the CLI, enabling reproducible, and 'computational' workflows, something we will expand on in Chapter 13.
 <!--\@ref(gis) --><!-- REF NEEDS TO BE FIXED IN FUTURE-->

+\BeginKnitrBlock{rmdnote}<div class="rmdnote">Reproducibility is a major advantage of command-line interfaces, but what does it mean in practice?
+We define it as follows:

+> A process is reproducible only if the same results can be generated by others using publicly accessible code.

+This may sound simple and easy to acheive (which it is if you carefully maintain your R code in script files) but has profound implications for teaching and the scientific process [@pebesma_r_2012].</div>\EndKnitrBlock{rmdnote}

 A major aim of this book is to make geographic data analysis more accessible as part of a reproducible workflow.
 R is a flexible language that allows access to many spatial software libraries (see section \@ref(why-geocomputation-with-r)).